ualbany-software-engineering/git-fundamentals-millies456/aboutme.md

-my name is myles i am from monroe woodbury and i have one sister who is a twin, i am older by 3 mins
+my name is myles i am from monroe woodbury and i have one sister who is a twin, i am older by 3 mins. i know live in downtown albany